CharlesJub/Notes/Public/A Mind for Numbers.md

 Creativity is about using previous knowledge in a new way.

-# Left off: Edison’s story reminds us of something else. _We learn a_ _great deal from our failures in math and science._

 > Know that you are making progress with each mistake you catch when trying to solve a problem—finding errors should give you a sense of satisfaction.

 > “I have not failed.
 I’ve just found 10,000 ways that won’t work.” - Edison